jrubes/PIA-Tunnel/pia_latest_changes.md

 update 2015-04-08
 =================
 * sry for the delay.
 This updates the connection files to match PIA's latest changes.
 VPN should work once again.
+  Please logout of the webUI to update your list of available VPN locations.

 update 2015-04-04
 =================